-The Company incurred net losses of \$304 million and \$435 million for the three months ended March 31, 2007 and 2006, respectively.
-The Company's net cash flows from operating activities were \$266 million and \$205 million for the three months ended March 31, 2007 and 2006, respectively.
+The Company incurred net losses of \$43 million and \$181 million for the three months ended March 31, 2007 and 2006, respectively.
+The Company's net cash flows from operating activities were \$436 million and \$323 million for the three months ended March 31, 2007 and 2006, respectively.

-The Company has a significant level of debt.
-The Company's long-term financing as of March 31, 2007 consists of \$5.6 billion of credit facility debt and \$13.3 billion accreted value of high-yield notes.
-For the remaining three quarterly periods of 2007, \$105 million of the Company's debt matures, which was paid on April 2, 2007 upon maturity of Charter Holdings' 8.250% senior notes.
-In 2008, \$55 million of the Company's debt matures, and in 2009, \$469 million matures.
-Of the debt that was scheduled to mature in 2009, \$187 million was subject to a call redemption that closed in April 2007, and \$40 million was repurchased in a tender offer that closed in April 2007.
+The Company's long-term financing as of March 31, 2007 consists of \$5.6 billion of credit facility debt and \$3.2 billion accreted value of high-yield notes.
+For the remaining three quarterly periods of 2007, none of the Company's debt matures.
+In each of 2008 and 2009, \$55 million of the Company's debt matures.
 In 2010 and beyond, significant additional amounts will become due under the Company's remaining long-term debt obligations.

 The Company requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
-The Company has historically funded these requirements through cash flows from operating activities, borrowings under its credit facilities, equity contributions from Charter Holdco, sales of assets, issuances of debt securities, and cash on hand.
+The Company has historically funded these requirements through cash flows from operating activities, borrowings under its credit facilities, equity contributions from its parent companies, sales of assets, issuances of debt securities, and cash on hand.
 However, the mix of funding sources changes from period to period.
-For the three months ended March 31, 2007, the Company generated \$266 million of net cash flows from operating activities, after paying cash interest of \$304 million.
+For the three months ended

+March 31, 2007, the Company generated \$436 million of net cash flows from operating activities, after paying cash interest of \$135 million.
 In addition, the Company used approximately \$298 million for purchases of property, plant and equipment.
-Finally, the Company generated net cash flows from financing activities of \$201 million, as a result of refinancing transactions completed during the period.
+Finally, the Company had net cash used in financing activities of \$80 million, as a result of increased distributions during the period and a decrease in borrowings from related parties.